waicool20/mr2tachiyomi/README.md

 using the backup restore feature in the settings menu.
 Note: MangaRock or other relevant Tachiyomi source extensions must be installed, or else the import will fail.

+## File output

+Change the output file name to get the desired format:

+- Tachiyomi Backup Json -> `output.json`
+- CSV List File -> `output.csv` or `output.txt`

 ## TODO

-- CSV output
 - Other sources that MangaRock uses

 ## Credits

-- Original C implementation for Android Backup to Tar algorithm: https://github.com/floe/helium_ab2tar
+- Original C reference implementation for Android Backup to Tar algorithm: https://github.com/floe/helium_ab2tar